Rohith04MVK/Rohith04MVK/README.md

 ### Here's to know me more

-Hey there, I'm Rohith, a passionate developer who loves to write and discuss code.
-I'm always excited to learn new things and develop my skills, especially when it comes to building amazing machine learning models.
-My coding journey has been an incredible adventure, going from being intimidated by HTML to falling in love with the world of AI and ML.
-Along the way, I've met inspiring people, made lifelong friendships, and learned valuable lessons that have helped me grow as a developer.
-I'm always looking for new opportunities to create and innovate, so feel free to check out my work and connect with me!
+Hi there!
+My name is Rohith and I am a passionate developer who enjoys writing and discussing code.
+Learning new things and developing my skills is always an exciting endeavor, particularly when it comes to building innovative machine learning models.
+I have been on an incredible coding journey, starting from feeling intimidated by HTML to falling in love with the fascinating world of AI and ML.
+This journey has led me to meet inspiring people, form lifelong friendships, and learn valuable lessons that have aided in my growth as a developer.
+I am constantly searching for new opportunities to create and innovate.
+If you are interested, please take a look at my work and feel free to connect with me!

 ### I absolutely love to do these